jfrcode/nonprofitclassifieds/README.txt

 This website is under creative commons license.

 This website's html and css was made using a template that is the index.html file.

+Any legal information on the in the html files is probably out of dat or wrong so don't use that information.